twr14152/go2run/ssh_client/README.md

+# ssh_client
 The goal of this SSH script is to use host and cmd files to change and validate device configuration.

-In the code you will need to update your login creditenials for your environment.
+In the code you will add your login credentials, and hostfile as parameters of the connect function in the func main of main.go.
-Most environments will be using tacacs or some other standard means of authentication.

-The code as currently written for simple username and password for all devices.

-In the example I provided below I needed to use multiple usernames and passwords to log into the devices.
-That was accomplished using if/else logic.
-You can reference go2run/misc/NonStdLogins.go to see example.

-The file naming convention is used to determined how the device is configured.

-The file main.go uses a hostfile to determine which devices to log into.
-You can call it what ever you want just be sure to add it to the loginHosts() section.
+You can call the hostfile what ever you want.
+You need to include the port number along with the ip address or hostname. hostfile.txt

-hostfile.txt
 - hostname:port
 - hostname:port